thinkerytim/joomla-docker/README.md

 If you want to link the code you're working on into the container, try `docker run -d -v ~/[your_work_dir]/:/var/www/example.com/work_directory --name [your_container_name] -p 8080:80 -it [your_image_tag]`

 To auto-install a Joomla component you're working on, create an installable archive of your extension and name it `Archive.zip`.
-Leave this in the directory you're linking to `work_directory` (`Your_work_dir` in the command above), then uncomment the two lines noted in the `scripts/init.sh` file.
+Leave this in the directory you're linking to `work_directory` (`your_work_dir` in the command above), then uncomment the two lines noted in the `scripts/init.sh` file.

 Once the container is booted you can browse to http://localhost:8080 to visit your new Joomla site.